7 Ways to Save Money on Commuting to Work

 Of course, the easiest way to save money commuting to work is not to do it at all.
 This not only spares the cost of gas, maintenance, subway tickets, or bus fare, but it also saves precious time.

-The money that would have been spent on a commute to work can be put in a savings account to hit other savings goals.
+The money that would have been spent on a commute to work can be put into a high-yield savings account to help you reach your savings goals faster.

 2. Living Closer to the Job